← All Neighbourhood Guides

 Best Streets in Long Branch

 Long Branch's streets are mostly numbered rather than named, running north-south between the lake and Lake Shore Boulevard West.
-The character differences between streets are significant: a one-block difference can mean lake views versus QEW noise, renovated infill versus original 1940s stock.
+The character differences between streets are significant: a one-block difference can mean lake views versus rail-corridor noise, renovated infill versus original 1940s stock.
 Here is how buyers should think about the address landscape.

 Lake Promenade